hokkyar/mini-project/README.md

 # mini-project

 Hello everyone!
-this repo is the place for put my mini project using various programming languange
+this repo is the place for put my mini project by using all programming languange

-hope you can understand, ehe:)
+hope you can understand, hehe:)